pavlosmcg/html2text/README.md

 # html2text.net

-Converts HTML documents into unformatted plain text
+Converts HTML documents into unformatted plain text using ANTLR as a parser generator